nipafx/nipafx.dev/content/articles/2014-10-29-serialization-proxy-pattern.md

 It is written to the byte stream instead of the original instance.
 After it is deserialized it will create an instance of the original class which takes its place in the object graph.

-<contentimage slug="serialization-proxy-pattern"></contentimage>
+<contentimage slug="serialization-proxy" options="bg"></contentimage>

-The goal is to design the proxy such that it is the best possible [logical representation](http://blog.codefx.org/jdk/concepts-serialization/#Logical) of the original class.
+The goal is to design the proxy such that it is the best possible [logical representation](java-concepts-serialization#logical) of the original class.

 ### Implementation